Obi-Wan Kenobi on Disney Plus: Everything we know so far

 "In your solitude on Tatooine, training I have for you.
 An old friend has learned the path to immortality -- one who has returned from the netherworld on the Force.
 Your old master," said Yoda as he and Obi-Wan go into exile.
 "How to commune with him, I will teach you."

 Jedi Master Qui-Gon Jinn died in The Phantom Menace, but Neeson returned to the role in The Clone Wars.
 He was the first Jedi ever to become a Force ghost and guide his allies in the material realm.
-By the time of the Original Trilogy, Obi-Wan has learned this skill, having been taught by Qui-Gon.
+By the time of the original trilogy, Obi-Wan has learned this skill, having been taught by Qui-Gon.
 We'll presumably see this in the show.
-Neeson told Collider in October 2020 he hasn't yet "been approached" about reprising the role, but it could happen sometime during the show's 2021 shoot.
+Neeson told Collider in October 2020 he hadn't yet "been approached" about reprising the role, but it could happen sometime during the show's 2021 shoot.

 Expect Jabba the Hutt and his goons, as well as some of the scum and villainy glimpsed in the Mos Eisley Cantina, to show up too.